freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/mathematics/binary-decimal-hex-conversion/index.md

 1*(10^1) + 2*(10^0) = 10 + 2 = 12
 ```
 This was obvious but what if you had a base-2 number and wanted to know its base-10 value?
-First of all mind that a base n number only has `n` total symbols to rappresent its values.
+First of all mind that a base n number only has `n` total symbols to represent its values.
 In the binary base we have then just 2 (base-2) symbols: `1` and `0`.
 Applying the procedure you have seen before you will be able to obtain a decimal number starting from a binary one like `101`: